neu-se/galette/supplemental/README.md

 The format of this file is similar to that of the data file "performance.csv" as described above without the "trial_id" column.

+We advise against running the "tradebeans" or "tradesoap" benchmarks with Phosphor with a large timeout.
+Deviations for the normal program behavior introduced by Phosphor cause these benchmarks to loop infinitely producing errors which are recorded to a log file.
+The size of this log file grows to be rather large for larger timeouts.

 #### Example

 To test this command, run a trial for Galette on the spring benchmark: